 As anyone who has ever touched a light bulb knows, they kick out a ton of heat, which can actually alter the water temperature in a small aquarium.
 Also, any splash of water can cause them to shatter, creating not only a glass hazard but an electrical shock hazard as well.

 Feeling out a Light Cycle

-Pick out your filtration may not be the most “fun” part of setting up a planted aquarium, but its important nonetheless.
+Picking out your filtration system may not be the most “fun” part of setting up a planted aquarium, but it’s important nonetheless.
 That said, I believe that most people tend to overthink their filtration setups.
-My recommendation is rather simple:
+My recommendations are rather simple:

 Important note: Whichever type of filtration system you choose, make sure to remove any activated carbon.
-Carbon removes the nutrients that your plants need to thrive.
+While useful in a fish-only system, activated carbon removes the nutrients that your plants need to thrive.

 One of the frustrating parts of setting up an aquarium is staring at an empty tank for weeks while it cycles.

 In case you’re unaware, “cycling” a tank is the process where beneficial bacteria and other organisms develop and grow.